You’ve been lied to.

 This tweet sums it up well:

-The school system should have prepared you for life.
+The school system should prepare students for life.

-Whether you’re just starting out or decades into your career, money dominates our minds every single day.
+Whether you’re just starting out or decades into your career, money is on our minds every single day.

-It might not be the key to happiness, but without enough of it, we’re miserable.
-Lack of money is a major stressor, a factor in many divorces, and a reason to envy those who have it.
+Whether or not money can buy happiness is debatable, but without enough of it, we’re miserable.
+A lack of money is a major stressor, a factor in many divorces, and a reason to envy those who have it.

 But don’t worry, my financial advice for young adults is not going to be about frugality.
 You won’t hear bland advice like “save more money.”